deanrad/omnibus-rxjs/README.md

 The main benefits of Omnibus are:

-- Allows you to architect your application logic around events of interest to your application, not around volatile framework-specific APIs.
+- Allows you to architect your application logic around events of interest to your application, not around volatile or error-prone framework-specific APIs.
-- Provides an execution container for typesafe, leak-proof async processes with reliable concurrency options to squash race conditions and resource leaks.
+- Provides an execution container for typesafe, leak-proof async processes with reliable concurrency options to squash race conditions and prevent resource leaks.

-To the first point - framework-specific issues like "prop-drilling" and "referential instability" disappear when an event bus transparently connect components anywhere in the tree through a single static import of a bus.
+To the first point - framework-specific issues like "prop-drilling" and "referential instability" disappear when an event bus transparently connects components anywhere in the tree through a single, stable bus instance.

-To the second - just as XState is a predictable, safe, leak-proof state-container, Omnibus is that for async processes, because it uses the core options of RxJS - Observables and concurrency operators.
-However, compared to 'raw' RxJS, Omnibus is considerably easier to use, especially in a React context.
+To the reliability point - just as XState is a predictable, safe, leak-proof state-container, Omnibus is that for async processes, because it uses the >10 year old, tested options of RxJS: Observables and concurrency operators.

 With Omnibus inside React, you can:

-- Keep components and services testable—since they're specified only in terms of messages they send or respond to - no mocking required!
+- Keep components and services testable—simply specify them in terms of messages they send or respond to, and listen - no mocking required!
-- Don't need to prop-drill, lift state, or introduce Contexts to do inter-component communication; sharing the bus is sufficient.
+- Prevent the need to prop-drill, lift state, or introduce Contexts to do inter-component communication; sharing the bus is sufficient.
-- Code UX to handle all edge-cases around API/service communication, by depending only on the messages.
-Even if those services aren't built yet!
+- Develop UX to handle all edge-cases around API/service communication, even if those services aren't built yet, by decoupling from them with the event bus!
 - Keep memory footprint small, and prevent bundle bloat by allowing functionality to load/unload at runtime.

 With Omnibus over RxJS, you can: